mathworks-ref-arch/matlab-spark-api/Documentation/SparkApiRef.md

   buildMatlabSparkUtility Start a Maven build for the MATLAB Spark Utility

   This function will start a Maven build of the MATLAB Spark Utility.
-  To run this function, it's also necessary to run it on a system with Java and Maven properly configured.
+  To run this function, it is necessary to run it on a system with Java and Maven properly configured.

   It relies on information from matlab.sparkutility.Config, to use the